Teamwork in the OR

 With integrated magnetic resonance tomography and neuronavigation, the “BrainSUITE” of the Günzburg Regional Hospital is truly remarkable.
 Intraoperative diagnostics has become routine for the OR team and a consistent factor in the daily neurosurgery work.

-Since the BrainSUITE was put into operation in September 2008, the surgical team led by Prof. Dr. Wirtz, the medical director, has operated on more than 300 patients.
-“Our first experiences have been very positive,” says Dr. Thomas Schmidt, who together with Dr. Ralph König leads the medical projects.
+Since the BrainSUITE was put into operation in September 2008, the surgical team led by Prof. Dr. Wirtz, the medical director, has done more than 550 operations.
+Dr. Ralf König heads the BrainSUITE hybrid OR room.
+He led the medical project and the installation oft he BrainSUITE together with his former colleague Dr. Thomas Schmidt, who meanwhile works at the “Evangelisches Krankenhaus” in Oldenburg, Germany.
+Both were satisfied by working in this hybrid OR.
 They report that surgical precision is significantly greater with intraoperative diagnostics than without this procedure.
 This is facilitated by the precision interplay of the navigation and data management system from BrainLAB and the Siemens Healthcare MAGNETOM Espree magnetic resonance tomograph (MRT), the ceiling mounted Pentero C operation microscope by Zeiss and the TRUMPF JUPITER OR table system.
 From the beginning, the coordination of humans and technology has functioned well.
 Naturally, learning continues, says Dr. Schmidt.
 Changes in details have improved sterile coverage, such that in spite of the theoretically increased risk in transferring patients into the MRT, there has not been a single postoperative infection to the present.
 Neurovascular and epileptic surgical interventions are also done in the BrainSUITE, possible in particular because of the JUPITER replaceable table top system with a column on which any other TRUMPF table top can be placed.
 “In spite of the higher technical requirements, we can work here exactly the way we would in any other OR," says Dr. Schmidt, “the BrainSUITE is completely integrated into the daily routine.
-And an operating room like this can only function if everyone, from the doctors to the nursing staff to the cleaning staff is acquainted with the special technical features.”
+And an operating room like this can only function if everyone, from the doctors to the nursing staff to the cleaning staff is acquainted with the special technical features."

 Indeed, there are features to consider in the BrainSUITE, especially with regard to safety.
 Because of the strong magnetic power of 1.5 Tesla, the MRT is located inside a color-marked area.
 Metallic objects may not cross this line.
 This is a challenge that is compensated by consistently applied safety procedures and the medical advantages provided by the presence of the MRT.
 If the brain anatomy changes during surgery, MRT images that picture functional centers or circulatory disorders provide valuable help.
 “Independently of the nature of the illness, intraoperative diagnostics can affect the surgical strategy,” explains Dr. Schmidt.
 "If a brain tumor is located next to a critical region like the speech center, we will first of all remove less tumor tissue at the border.
 Using the updated MRT images, we can make a new analysis of the anatomical status and remove residual tumor tissue more precisely.”
 This reduces the risk of permanent damage such as paralysis and can save patients a second operation.
 In addition, tumors can be completely resected and the reduced tumor load improves the basis for oncological aftercare.